ziazek/knights-travails/README.markdown

 ## Understanding the Question

 - Accept capital letters and downcase them.
+- Use a breadth-first search:
 - Find the nearest valid squares.
-- Save an array of visited squares so we don't revisit them.
-Anything that launches from a revisited square cannot be the shortest path.
+- Save an array of visited squares so we don't revisit them. *Anything that launches from a revisited square cannot be the shortest path.*
 - Repeat.
 - Once the end square matches, return the sequence of squares that got us there.